ethan-cheong/ethan-cheong.github.io/pages/about.markdown

 * Language Acquisition
 * Constant Learning!

-Looking for opportunities to improve my writing skills.
+Looking for opportunities related to economic research, statistics/data analytics, or to improve my writing skills.

 You can find my CV [here](/assets/Ethan's CV.pdf)